 Sounds great – I would like a modular loft conversion.
 What do I do now?

 We will need to carry out a few quick checks just to ensure that your home and road are suitable for a modular loft conversion.
-Almost all types of property are suitable but circumstances such as tall trees at the front of your house, a very narrow road or having a timber-framed home can mean your loft has to be built in the traditional way.
+Almost all types of property are suitable but circumstances such as tall trees at the front of your house, a very narrow road or having a timber-framed home can mean your loft needs to be built in the traditional way.
 Once we have confirmed your home's suitability, we will arrange for a 3D laser survey of your loft and stairwell to ensure we have precise measurements of the existing space.

 Are offsite modular-construction lofts a mass-produced product?